kormilitzin/the-signature-method-in-machine-learning/README.md

 ## Installation of the ESig package

 Practical applications of the signature method (SM) to machine learning and data analysis tasks can be performed using the `ESig` package.
 The package is written in C++ with a user-friendly Python wrapper.
-In the near future (expected Nov 2017), the ESig package will be available through a standard `pip install ESig` command line method, but in the meantime, one can download the installer from the <a href="https://sourceforge.net/projects/coropa/files/ESig-2017-06-07/">CoRoPa repository</a>, the `ESig-2017-06-07.7z` zipped file.
+It is available (however, still in the last stages of development) through a standard `pip install esig` command line method.
+Also, the packages for different operating systems are available at the <a href="https://sourceforge.net/projects/coropa/files/ESig-2017-06-07/">CoRoPa repository</a>, the `ESig-2017-06-07.7z` zipped file.

 In this tutorial we consider a pragmatic approach to demonstrate the SM at work: starting with practical examples and then moving towards theory.
 Once you practiced the basics, it will be easier to understand the underlying mathematical foundations and think about future application of the method.